zohaibshahzadTO/RegexWalkthrough/README.md

 Via the $ you can refer to a group. $1 is the first group, $2 the second, etc.

 Let’s, for example, assume you want to replace all whitespace between a letter followed by a point or a comma.
 This would involve that the point or the comma is part of the pattern.
 Still it should be included in the result.
 See the regex file for this example.

+# Negative Look Ahead

+Negative look ahead provides the possibility to exclude a pattern.
+With this you can say that a string should not be followed by another string.
+Negative look ahead are defined via (?!pattern).
+For example, the following with match "a" if "a" is not followed by "b".

+*a(?!b)*

+# Specifying modes inside the regular expression

+You can add the mode modifiers to the start of the regex.
+To specify multiple modes, simply put them together as (?ismx).

+<li>(?i) makes the regex case insensitive.</li>

+<li>(?s) for "single line mode" makes the dot match all characters, including line breaks.</li>

+<li>(?m) for "multi-line mode" makes the caret and dollar match at the start and end of each line in the subject string.</li>

+# Backslashes in Java

+The backslash is an escape character in Java strings.
+That means the backslash has a predefined meaning in Java.
+You have to use double backslash to define a single backslash.
+If you want to define \w, then you must be using \\w in your regex.
+If you want to use backslash as a literal, you have to type \\\\ as \ is also an escape character in regular expressions.